 When designing the office space for your company, you will quickly notice the multitude of aspects to consider.
 Depending on the company type, the team size, and the office’s primary function, the ideal layout differs from company to company.
 However, if you only have limited space to work with, some of the decisions at hand can get even trickier.
-In this article, we will draw an outline of key factors that are implicitly important when planning and designing a confined office space.
+In this article, we will draw an outline of key factors that are implicitly important when planning and designing workstations in a confined office space.

 1. Degree of Enclosure

 This is one of the first questions you will encounter while planning and designing a small office.
 The degree of enclosure can be understood as the degree to which the office floor is separated through walls or cubicles.
 Especially if the office space is already rather small, an open floor can be a sufficient tool for opening up the room and giving each individual more space.
 This helps create an atmosphere of creativity and interaction while also having designated areas where groups can brainstorm with no disturbance, for example.
 While this modern approach gives you numerous advantages, flexibility is the one you might treasure the most, as it allows you to react to sudden changes quickly and adequately.

 2. Shortage of Organisational Space